OData/v3ProtocolDocument/OData URL Conventions.markdown

 		For Example: http://services.odata.org/OData/OData.svc/Products(1)/Supplier

-- By invoking a Function bound to a single entity that returns a single entity (see rule: boundOperation)
+- By invoking a function bound to a single entity that returns a single entity (see rule: boundOperation)

 		For Example: http://services.odata.org/OData/OData.svc/Products(1)/MostRecentOrder

-- By invoking an Action bound to a single entity that returns a single entity (see rule: boundOperation)
+- By invoking an action bound to a single entity that returns a single entity (see rule: boundOperation)
 - By following a Navigation from a single entity to a related collection of Entities (see rule: entityColNavigationproperty)

 		For Example: http://services.odata.org/OData/OData.svc/Categories(1)/Products

-- By invoking a Function bound to a single entity that returns a collection of Entities (see rule: boundOperation)
+- By invoking a function bound to a single entity that returns a collection of Entities (see rule: boundOperation)

 		For Example: http://services.odata.org/OData/OData.svc/Categories(1)/TopTenProducts

-- By invoking an Action bound to a single entity that returns a collection of Entities (see rule: boundOperation)
+- By invoking an action bound to a single entity that returns a collection of Entities (see rule: boundOperation)
-- By invoking a Function bound to a collection of Entities that returns a collection of Entities (see rule: boundOperation)
+- By invoking a function bound to a collection of Entities that returns a collection of Entities (see rule: boundOperation)

 		For Example: http://services.odata.org/OData/OData.svc/Categories(1)/Products/AllOrders

-- By invoking an Action bound to a collection of Entities that returns a collection of Entities (see rule: boundOperation)
+- By invoking an action bound to a collection of Entities that returns a collection of Entities (see rule: boundOperation)

-Finally it is possible to compose path segments onto a resourcePath that identifies a Primitive, Complex instance, Collection of Primitives or Collection of Complex instances and bind an Action or Function that returns a entity or Collections of Entities.
+Finally it is possible to compose path segments onto a resourcePath that identifies a Primitive, Complex instance, Collection of Primitives or Collection of Complex instances and bind an action or function that returns a entity or Collections of Entities.

 #### 4.1.1 Canonical URL ####
 For OData services conformant with the addressing conventions in this section, the canonical form of an absolute URL identifying a non contained entity is formed by adding a single path segment to the service root URL.
 The path segment is made up of the name of the entitySet associated with the entity followed by the key predicate identifying the entity within the Collection.